Responsible Disclosure

 5. Process

-5. Disclose — coordinated public advisory after the fix ships, crediting the reporter unless they prefer anonymity.
+- Credit — coordinated public advisory after the fix ships, naming the reporter (with permission) on /researchers.

 7. Document history